 Another way a blade becomes uneven is during the sharpening process.
 When more metal is removed from one end of the blade than the other, the blade becomes unbalanced.

 Check your blade balance using a blade balancer.
 A balancer is relatively inexpensive.
-It’s worth the investment because an unbalanced blade and cause damage to your Greenworks mower.
+It’s worth the investment because an unbalanced blade may cause significant damage to your Greenworks mower.

 Greenworks Lawn Mower Blade is Bent